 A damage to a tooth is usually fixed using a filling.
 The damage may be a hole, fracture (cracked tooth) or a wound injury in the dental crown.
 Today, composite (plastic) fillings are used as the primary choice for permanent dental filling or laying.
 The composite used in dental care for dental filling is mainly used for aesthetic reasons, so the fillings are not visible, which is especially important for a front tooth filling.
-According to www.serenitysmilesdental.com.au/ there two more types of fillings except the composite ones:
+There are two more types of fillings except the composite ones:

 Amalgam is an alloy, consisting mainly of mercury, silver, tin and copper.
 Before the composite, it was (and still in some parts of the world) the most common dental material used for tooth cavities.
 It’s a cheap and very strong material (stronger than composite) that is relatively easy to work with.
 The main disadvantages of amalgam are partly that you must also remove fresh dentifrice before dental filling can be done and partly its mercury content.
 The reason that amalgam